wilkflow/Engagement-sim/README.md

 Python tool to model user interactions for website performance testing.

 Requires selenium, webdriver-manager, and requests.

-In the batch file, place your site link in "LINK-TO-VISIT"\n in the python file, the array ['instert partial link text in this list'] can be replaced with an array of partial text contents of the embedded link <a> tags
+In the batch file, place your site link in "LINK-TO-VISIT"

+in the python file, the array ['instert partial link text in this list'] can be replaced with an array of partial text contents of the embedded link <a> tags